-If you are a mom-to-be or thinking about having a child, you already know that pregnancy and childbirth cost quite a bit of money.
+If you are a mom-to-be or thinking about having a child, you already know that pregnancy and childbirth cost quite a lot.
 It’s wonderful to focus on the more exciting and fun aspects of preparing for the arrival of your little one (like putting together your registry or choosing wallpaper for your baby’s nursery).
 But taking the time to understand how much having a baby costs will enable you and your family to best prepare financially for the road ahead.

 The majority of costs associated with pregnancy and birth revolve around medical expenses.
 The daily living costs, such as childcare, food, diapers, clothes, and furniture, will make up the majority of expenses after your child is born.
-Planning financially for your pregnancy and birth, paying for health insurance, having a low-risk pregnancy, and utilizing a midwife instead of a doctor are all ways to bring down costs.
+Planning financially for your pregnancy and birth, paying for health insurance, having a low-risk pregnancy, and utilizing a midwife instead of a doctor are all ways to reduce costs.

 Average Cost of Having a Baby

 The most expensive component of pregnancy, childbirth, and your baby’s first year are generally medical costs.
 Pregnancy consists of numerous visits to the doctor or midwife to monitor the mother and baby’s health.
 The average cost of having a baby, which includes prenatal care associated with pregnancy and birth by vaginal delivery with a doctor at a hospital, ranges from $5,000 to $11,0001.
 These numbers include the cost of the whole length of care, the obstetrician’s fee, prenatal care, the anesthesiologist’s fee, and the hospital care fee.
 Complications surrounding birth, including Cesarean births (C-sections), require more expensive medical care and range from $7,500 to $14,500.
 In 2020, there were 2,462,904 vaginal births, while 1,148,692 mothers had a C-section2.